microsoft/SQL_LogScout/README.md

     - Disk and File I/O - collects Windows performance data about I/O performance performed by processes and the OS
     - Filter drivers - collects performance data about filter driver activity on the system (OS)

    **WARNING**: WPR traces collect system-wide diagnostic data.
 Thus a large set of trace data may be collected and it may take several minutes to stop the trace.
-Therefore the WPR trace is limited to 15 seconds of data collection.
+Therefore the WPR trace is limited to 45 seconds of data collection.
+You can specify a custom value between 3 and 45 seconds.

 1. **Setup scenario** - allows analysis of setup or installation issues of SQL Server components.
 Collects:
    - Basic scenario logs
-   - All SQL Setup logs from the \Setup Bootstrap\ folders on the system. .
+   - All SQL Setup logs from the \Setup Bootstrap\ folders on the system.

 1. **Backup and Restore scenario** - collects various logs related to backup and restore activities in SQL Server.
 These logs include:
    - Basic scenario